 If a parent is not complying with a child custody order, the other parent can seek enforcement of the order.
 The court may enforce the order through a number of means, including imposing fines or jail time, modifying the custody order, or granting additional visitation time to the non-compliant parent.
 To seek enforcement of a child custody order, the parent must file a motion with the court and provide evidence of the other parent’s non-compliance.

-If you are facing a child custody modification or enforcement issue in Washington State, our experienced and knowledgeable attorneys are here to help.
+At The Cowlitz Law Group, if you are facing a child custody modification or enforcement issue in Washington State, our experienced and knowledgeable attorneys are here to help.
 Contact us today to schedule a consultation and learn more about how we can assist you through this challenging time.